Bringing practical support to schools and teachers

 Maths

-2. Bridging learning gaps: Teachers will gain clearer insight into KS3 learning gaps and target support earlier through a new Year 8 assessment.
+• Bridging learning gaps: Teachers will gain clearer insight into KS3 learning gaps as schools are expected to assess mathematical ability in Year 8.

-4. Focusing on understanding: Students will be recognised for genuine mathematical thinking – not memorisation – through a review of the formula sheet.
+• Focusing on understanding: Students will be recognised for genuine mathematical thinking – not memorisation – through a review of the provision of mathematical formulae.

 Art & Design